 The SSA Data System Team will take care of the testing aspect relating to Data System responsibility (PrA on the IRE)

 Operational Validation (FA on the OPE) by the NEO CC Operation Team is left to Segment leader / NEO CC discretion.
 SSA Data System Team will support the FA.

-Date on next planned CCB – tbd @1430
+Date on next planned CCB – 25 Jan @1430